 5. The VA Loan Funding Fee Can Be Waived

-In general, the VA Loan does charge a funding fee, which is 2.15% of the home’s purchase price.
+In general, the VA Loan does charge a funding fee, which is 2.3% of the home's purchase price for the first use of the VA Loan.
 This funding fee is rolled into the life of loan and spread out in payments over 30 years.
 In other words, it is not an upfront closing cost.

 The Bottom Line

 Without question, the VA Loan benefit is an outstanding financing vehicle for those who are serving and those who have served.
-With interest rates at three-year lows, there has never been a better time to use your VA Loan benefits.
+There has never been a better time to use your VA Loan benefits!